 Circa 1879, when he would have been 24 years of age, he was bonded in marriage with Sarah E. Beal (June 1, 1856-1908).

-The nine known offspring born to this union were Mary F. Beal, Matilda "Tillie" Robinette, Annie Beal, Emanuel Beal Jr., Ida Beal, Minnie Baldwin Howsare, Hazel Ethel Beal and Sarah Hansrote, plus on who died young, prior to 1900.
+The nine known offspring born to this union were Emma Beal, Mary F. Logsdon, Matilda "Tillie" Robinette, Annie Beal, Emanuel Beal Jr., Ida Beal, Minnie Baldwin Howsare, Hazel Ethel Beal and Sarah Hansrote.
+Sadly, daughter Emma died in infancy in 1876.

 The couple made their home in 1880 over the Maryland state line in Mt.
 Savage, Allegany County.
-At that time, he earned a living as a car painter, likely for the railroad industry.
+At that time, Emanuel earned a living as a car painter, likely for the railroad industry.

 In about 1889, at the age of 35, Emanuel secured employment as a railroad car inspector for the Cumberland and Pennsylvania Railroad.
 The family relocated into the city of Cumberland, MD, and he worked for the company for the remaining 25 years of his life.